Klondike Silver (CVE:KS) Trading 25% Higher – Time to Buy?

-Shares of Klondike Silver Corp.
-(CVE:KS – Get Free Report) were up 25% during mid-day trading on Tuesday .
+Klondike Silver Corp.
+(CVE:KS – Get Free Report)’s share price was up 25% on Tuesday .
 The stock traded as high as C$0.03 and last traded at C$0.03.
-Approximately 238,624 shares traded hands during trading, a decline of 34% from the average daily volume of 361,192 shares.
+Approximately 238,624 shares traded hands during mid-day trading, a decline of 34% from the average daily volume of 361,192 shares.
 The stock had previously closed at C$0.02.

 Klondike Silver Company Profile